ISZ-Hacker-Organization/VS-Revisioned-Installer/README.md

 # VS-Revisioned-Installer
 - Open-Source Installer for [VS-Revisioned](https://github.com/Cracko298/VS-Revisioned-Files) to Install the Mod.
+- Should be able to auto-detect the install path of [Vampire Slayer: The Resurrection](https://store.steampowered.com/app/2188960/Vampire_Slayer_The_Resurrection/).

 # What It Installs:
 - Installs Multiple Files for Modding [Vampire Slayer: The Resurrection](https://store.steampowered.com/app/2188960/Vampire_Slayer_The_Resurrection/) (VS-Revisioned).